 The IRS does not report tax audits to major credit bureaus, but can it affect your credit score?
 Failure to pay back taxes, penalties and fees can result in a tax lien.
-If a tax lean is imposed, it can have a negative impact on credit scores.
+If a tax lien is imposed, it can have a negative impact on credit scores.

 What Happens in an IRS Audit?

 If an audited taxpayer owes significant sums, he or she can work out an IRS payment installment agreement.
 If the taxpayer can’t pay the full amount owed, an offer in compromise (OIC) may be a possibility.
 An OIC agreement between the IRS and a taxpayer settles tax liabilities for less than the full amount owed.
 However, taxpayers who can fully pay the liability through an installment agreement or other means, typically won’t qualify for an OIC.

 How Does an IRS Audit Impact Credit?

 The IRS does not report tax audits to credit bureaus like TransUnion, Equifax, and Experian.
 However, if auditors finds that taxpayers owe money, the IRS may file tax liens, which remain on credit reports for seven years.
 Unpaid tax liens can stick for 15 years.
 With back taxes of $10,000 or more, the IRS is required to file an automatic Notice of Federal Tax Lien in a taxpayer’s credit file, even if the debt is paid.